kir-dev/StartSCH/README.md

 For example, static forms or API controllers that run in a scope should use `Db`, while methods in an interactive Blazor component should request a new `Db` instance every time they run.

+### Tips

-### Reading TLS encrypted HTTP requests using Wireshark
+#### Reading TLS encrypted HTTP requests using Wireshark

 - [Wireshark/TLS](https://wiki.wireshark.org/TLS)
 - [dotnet/runtime: Support SSLKEYLOGFILE in SslStream](https://github.com/dotnet/runtime/issues/37915)

+Might be useful when trying to reverse-engineer some APIs or debugging issues while developing StartSCH.

 1. Run StartSCH using the `SSLKEYLOGFILE` environment variable set to a path to a non-existent file (e.g. `/home/USER/keylog.txt`)
    - This is easiest using `StartSch/Properties/launchSettings.json`: